 “You have cancer.”
 These three words moved our Database and Evaluation Manager into the world of mammograms, biopsies and mastectomies, ushering her into membership of a club she never hoped she would join.

 Emily Sullivan is the IT guru at the Wisconsin Women’s Health Foundation (WWHF).
 A software engineer by education, she builds and develops databases for all of our statewide programs.
 These databases are vital for providing effective data collection, analysis and evaluation for both internal and external reporting.
 By tracking and inputting specific data, the WWHF can provide qualitative and quantitative analysis of our services which is imperative to producing high quality programs for Wisconsin women.
 Emily is a jack-of-all trades and has taken on additional roles as a network administrator, software support specialist and general problem solver for all IT related needs for WWHF’s 20+ employees.
-In her native country of China, she co-founded both the Baobei Foundation and Love Without Boundaries in Shangai, organizations providing live-saving medical care to children in orphanages.

 As kind as she is intelligent, Emily exudes warmth and charisma in both her professional and personal life.
 A loving friend, wife and mother to her spirited 4-year-old daughter Kayla, her world was rocked when she found a lump doing a breast self-exam.